Rock Hill, South Carolina: Air

 Rock Hill has two local airports.
 The Rock Hill/York County Airport is a municipal airport for the city of Rock Hill and serves non-commercial flights.
 The airport is located minutes from Rock Hill's Central business district.
 Also called Bryant Field, it was named for Robert E. Bryant, an aviator with two international records and an inductee in the South Carolina Aviation Hall of Fame (The name is no longer used for the airport because of confusion with Bryant Field (airport)).
 It is owned and operated by the City of Rock Hill, but York County is also represented on the Airport Commission.

 The other local airport, the Charlotte-Douglas International Airport, is one of the busiest airports in the United States and is located 20 miles north of Rock Hill in Charlotte, North Carolina.

 Public transportation

-Rock Hill has one regional transit system, The Charlotte Area Transit System that offers express bus service from downtown Rock Hill to Uptown Charlotte.
+Rock Hill had one regional transit system, The Charlotte Area Transit System that offered express bus service from downtown Rock Hill to Uptown Charlotte, which was discontinued on July 1, 2026 due to the contract not being renewed.